 3. J.K ROWLING

-J.K Rowling is the author of Harry Potter, a seven-volume fantasy novel series published from 1997 to 2007.
-The series has sold over 600 million copies, been translated into 84 languages, and spawned a global media franchise including films and video games.
-She outlined the importance and value of failure in her words “I had failed on an epic scale.
-An exceptionally short-lived marriage had imploded me and I was jobless, a lone parent and as poor as it is possible to be in modern Britain, without being homeless.
-I was the biggest failure I knew.
+J.K.
+Rowling wrote the Harry Potter series, a seven-volume fantasy novel published from 1997 to 2007.
+The series has sold over 600 million copies, been translated into 84 languages, and spawned a global media franchise, including films and video games.
+She emphasized the importance and value of failure in her words.”

 By the time she had finished the first of the Harry Potter books, all 12 major publishers rejected the Harry potter manuscript.
 Finally, a year later Bloomsburg accepted it and extended a very 150 pounds advance.
 Coming out from this failure stronger and more determined was the key to her success.
 Since its first publication in 1997, Harry Potter and the Philosopher’s Stone by J.K.
 Rowling has become one of the most influential cultural phenomena of modern times.